-Phenomenal World visited Jacaranda in the Welcome Hotel Bengaluru which hosted a Andhra Arahmina food pop up by home chef Sumitra Kalpatapu.
+Phenomenal World visited Jacaranda in the Welcome Hotel Bengaluru which hosted a Andhra Brahmina food pop up by home chef Sumitra Kalpatapu.
 She is already popular though her pop up Sumi’s Kitchen that she opens to food enthusiasts.

 The Andhra Brahmin specialties by the wonderchef Sumitra took me back to the days of eating authentic meals from friends’ house when I was in Hyderabad.
 I have never been a fan of eating Andhra specialities in hotels but how can I resist this spread?.

 What we ate at the Andhra Ahara?

 Cabbage Vada with a spicy coconut thick chutney – A good start.
 If it’s Gatti chutney, then all is right